Clinic Directors

 Quantitative specialties: general linear modeling, structural equation modeling, factor analysis, multilevel modeling, time series analysis, and meta-analysis

-Schedule a Consultation with Robyn
+schedule a consultation with Robyn

 Robyn Kilshaw is a doctoral student in the Clinical Psychology program at the University of Utah.
 Her research interests are focused on the individual and contextual factors that lead people to engage in risky behaviors (e.g., substance use, self-harm, disordered eating) and the quantitative methods best suited for exploring these phenomena.
 Robyn has a long-time love affair with statistics and has quantitative training in general linear modeling, structural equation modeling--including test development using factor analysis, multilevel modeling, time series analysis, and meta-analysis.
 As an international student from the West Coast of Canada, Robyn is enjoying getting to explore Utah with her husband and toddler.